percona/everest-doc/docs/release-notes/Percona Everest 0.5.0 (2023-11-28).md

 ![Help menu](../images/Help_icon.png)

-## Fixed issues
+## Fixed issue

-- [EVEREST-395](https://jira.percona.com/browse/EVEREST-395) - In specific scenarios, when creating a new database, Everest would reset the specified database name, version, and storage class to automatically generated values.
+In specific scenarios, when creating a new database, Everest would reset the specified database name, version, and storage class to automatically generated values.
 This issue is now fixed.